alankrantas/micropython-BPIBIT/README.md

 Available digital pins are 0-16 (of micro:bit); available analog pins are 0-7, 10-12 (of micro:bit).
 Of course, Pin 5 and 11 are connected to button A/B and the buzzer is on Pin 0.

-Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can b used as analog pins.
+Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can be used as analog pins.
+See [ESP32 Pinout Reference](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/) for more details.

 ### Buttons and Touchpads